Restorers Class Committee

 Director-Secretary

 I have restored two model A's.
 I am working on my third.
 Of course, I have assisted many others in making repairs and getting their Model A' s roadworthy.
-During the Loveland Colorado National meet, we had our car judged in the Restorers Class.
+During the Loveland Colorado National meet, we had our car evaluated in the Restorers Class.
 In Reno 2018, my wife and I attended the seminar on the Restorers Class and decided to sign up to be evaluators.
 We did our first apprenticeship in Reno.
 We had planned to turn in our tests and complete our second apprenticeship at the 2020 Kerrville National that was cancelled.
 In 2022, We completed our second apprenticeship and turned in our tests to be evaluators.
 The Restorers Class Evaluations are exciting to us.
 Most persons involved in the hobby can participate in this class.
 The Model A's we own are drivers - cars for having fun driving around, not ones for high point judging.
 I am excited to be a member of the Restorers Class Committee.

 Al Glen